This article had an update on May 22, 2019.

-Many people around the world have already turned to bitcoin as an alternative to fiat money.
+October 5, 2017: Many people around the world have already turned to bitcoin as an alternative to fiat money.
 Some countries like Japan have even deemed it proper to regulate bitcoin.
-This move lent legitimacy to BTC, and to cryptocurrency as a whole.
+This move lent legitimacy to BTC and other digital currencies as a whole.

 - 1 Overview

 - 2 Is Bitcoin Legal in the Philippines?